AndypSheridan/sta-final/README.md

 ​
 There are a number of improvements which the business would like implemented:
 ​
-* A clickable link allowing the user to call the academy from mobile devices
+* A link allowing the user to call the academy from mobile devices
 * Access to a user account in order to make court bookings or book and pay for sessions with a coach
 * The ability to view the coaching programme and book on to and pay for courses online
 * A further page with details of team fixtures and how the user can contact the various captains